OWASP/www-project-developer-guide/tab_historical.md

 The developer guide has gone through several iterations since then and is now at version 4.x .
 This version does not seek to be a comprehensive and authoritative text;
-rather think of it as a text-based [Wayfinder Guide][wayfinder] to security projects and salient concepts, or a bit like a 'Lonely Planet' guide to AppSec for developers.
+rather think of it as a text-based [Wayfinder Guide][intstand] to security projects and salient concepts, or a bit like a 'Lonely Planet' guide to AppSec for developers.

 ### Previous versions